Do probiotics for eczema work?

 - Other treatments in combination with probiotics provide the best benefits for eczema.

-Why would you use probiotics for eczema?
+Why use probiotics for eczema?

 There are many different types of eczema, but the most common type is atopic dermatitis.
 Learning what causes this helps us understand why some people use probiotics to treat it.